zuluana/Halia/README.md

 ![Halia Logo](https://github.com/CodalReef/Halia/blob/master/assets/Halia%20Cover.png?raw=true)

 # Halia
-### TS / JS Extensible Dependency Injector
+### TS / JS Dependency Injector (DI)

-**Build extensible "Plugins" to encapsulate and inject features instead of spreading them around your codebase.**
+**Build "Plugins" to encapsulate and inject features instead of spreading them around your codebase.**

-Halia is an extensible, lightweight package used to build modular, extensible systems.
+Halia is an extensible, lightweight DI tool used to build extensible, modular systems.
 Write "Plugins" to centralize features and inject them into your App (or other Plugins).

-Unlike other DI solutions, Halia prioritizes "extensibility".
-Each Plugin has an "install" phase where it installs itself into its dependencies then exports its own API.
+To differentiate from existing DI solutions, Halia prioritizes "extensibility".
+Each Plugin has an "install" phase where it initializes itself **and** injects functionality back into its dependencies.
+It then exports its own API for downstream Plugins to inject back into it.

-The **intent** of the Halia DI package is to be used as a "Plugin Manager".
-Where a standard DI solution includes modules which initialize themselves, Halia Plugins are stateful and initialize themselves and inject **back** into their dependencies.
+For more information regarding how Halia compares to existing Package Managers, Module Systems, and DI Solutions, please see [More Info](#More Info).

-#### Overview
+#### Plugin Overview

-A Plugin may depend upon other Plugins.
-Once a Plugin's dependencies are installed, its "install" function is invoked with the APIs exported by its dependencies.
+Each Plugin may depend upon other Plugins.
+Once a Plugin's dependencies are installed, its "install" function is invoked with the "Plugin APIs" exported by its dependencies.

 Use these dependency APIs to predictably augment existing functionality.
 Then, export your own "Plugin API" for down-stream consumers.